unstoppabledomains/dev-docs/use-cases/integrate-reverse-resolution.md

 ## How does it work?

-DApps currently have a poor user experience when displaying wallet addresses of connected users.
-It is difficult for users to identify which wallet is connected to a platform and have to check the addresses shown in the application with their wallets.
-[Reverse Resolution](/reverse-resolution/index.md) is a feature that allows applications to show the domain names owned by an address instead of wallet addresses alone.

-Reverse Resolution works like a phonebook where you would typically search for a contact's phone number, but you can also search for a contact with their phone number.
+[Reverse Resolution](/reverse-resolution/index.md) works like a phonebook where you would typically search for a contact's phone number, but you can also search for a contact with their phone number.
 This works by having domain owners set a reverse record for their domains on the blockchain.
 Then when an application uses our APIs or libraries to resolve a reverse record, our smart contracts return the domain name that the owner selected.

 You can use Reverse Resolution anywhere your application has to display the identity of a connected user.

 <figure>